Whether you need to open an account, or want to understand how the local financial system works, this helpful guide to banks in Austria has it all.

 - Residence Registration Form (Meldezettel)

 Just bear in mind that it can take a little time to collate all of these documents, so you might not be able to open a bank account for a few weeks after you arrive in Austria.
 Nevertheless, once you do have everything at hand, you can simply go into a branch of the bank you want to use and fill out the forms with the bank’s representative.
 In addition, you will likely need to make a cash or cheque deposit to ensure that there is money in your new account.
 Then, you will receive your bank card and PIN by mail within a few days.

 Payment methods in Austria

 While cash is still very much in use in Austria, cashless payment methods are becoming increasingly popular.
-In fact, in 2018, only 1951.7 million cashless transactions were made in Austria.
-Conversely, the European leader in cashless payments, the UK, posted 27,701 million transactions.
+In fact, in 2020, 2.24 billion cashless transactions were made in Austria.
+Conversely, the EU leader in cashless payments, Germany, posted 26.19 billion transactions.
 While card use is definitely growing in Austria, mobile payments facilitated by Austrian banks are also becoming popular.